14

 She now attends temple with her family and gave her children Hindu names—Laxmi (Hazel), Ganesh (Phinnaeus), and Krishna Balram (Henry).
 She fosters spiritual awareness in her home, raising her kids away from social media and disciplinary rigidity, focusing instead on dialogue, joy, and harmony.

-After The Hunt de Luca Guadagnino, coming out on November 20th, 2025, on Amazon Prime Video.
+After The Hunt (2025) by Luca Guadagnino, available on Amazon Prime Video.